 Before joining MNR, Mr. Pineiro was an associate at Kobre & Kim LLP in Miami, Florida, where his practice was focused on securities litigation, government enforcement defense, and complex commercial litigation.
 Mr. Pineiro clerked for Judge Adalberto Jordan on the U.S. District Court for the Southern District of Florida.

-Mr. Pineiro was named a Rising Star by Florida Super Lawyer Magazine from 2013-2016, and one of the 40 Under 40 Outstanding Lawyers of South Florida by the Cystic Fibrosis Foundation.
-He was recently appointed by Chief U.S. District Judge K. Michael Moore to the Ad Hoc Committee on Rules and Procedures for the U.S. District Court for Southern District of Florida.
+Mr. Pineiro has been named a Rising Star by Florida Super Lawyer Magazine from 2013-2018, as one of the 40 Under 40 Outstanding Lawyers of South Florida by the Cystic Fibrosis Foundation, and recognized as an “On the Rise” lawyer by the Daily Business Review.
+He currently serves on the Ad Hoc Committee on Rules and Procedures for the U.S. District Court for Southern District of Florida.

 Mr. Pineiro is also a member of the Board of Directors of the Cuban American Bar Association, and has served on the 21st Century Schools Bond Advisory Committee, which monitors the implementation of a $1.2 billion bond to improve Miami-Dade public schools.